 Anthony Hopkins, (Hannibal Lecter/Odin/Ford from HBO’s Westworld) narrates the story.

-Oscar Winning Makeup Artist, Rick Baker, (An American Werewolf In London, The Nutty Professor) applied makeup on Jim, and the rest of the cast.
+Oscar Winning Makeup Artist, Rick Baker (An American Werewolf In London, The Nutty Professor)

 Set Pieces such as Whoville, The Grinch’s Lair, were all created by hand, rather than a fake looking Blue Screen from The Phantom Menace.

 During a flashback of The Grinch’s early years, a Smash Mouth song plays in the background.
-Three years later, The Cat In The Hat, also featured another Smash Mouth song singing a cover version of The Beatles song called, “Getting Better.”
+Three years later, The Cat In The Hat, also featured another Smash Mouth song doing a cover version of The Beatles song called “Getting Better.”

-The musical theme from “Chariots Of Fire,” plays in the background with The Grinch, competing at a sack race.
-Three years later, Jim’s other film, Bruce Almighty, also played the same musical piece.
+“Chariots Of Fire,” plays In the background with The Grinch competing at a sack race.
+Three years later, Jim’s other film, Bruce Almighty, also plays the same musical piece.

 I’m gonna give this film an Extra Point for The Grinch, breaking The Fourth Wall.